geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 	\mathbf{J} = \sigma \mathbf{E},
 	:label: JsigE

+Now, let us consider a two layer media as illustrated in the figure below

+% Figure 1  - describe a two layered media, a pill box and a volume

 Boundary conditions for the electric field
 ------------------------------------------
-Let us consider a two layer media as illustrated in the figure below

-% Figure 1  - describe a two layered media and a box including the pill box

-To derive the boundary conditions for the electric field, we apply `Stokes theorem`_ to equation (1) which leads to
+To derive the boundary conditions for the electric field (:math:`\mathbf{E}`), we apply `Stokes theorem`_ to equation (1) which leads to

 .. _Stokes theorem: https://en.wikipedia.org/wiki/Stokes%27_theorem